 The Unsung Hero: How the NOR Gate Built Apollo and Powers Modern Logic

 In the pantheon of digital logic, the NAND gate often claims the spotlight.
-It’s celebrated for its universality and its efficiency in modern silicon.
-But to overlook its counterpart, the NOR gate, is to miss a crucial chapter in the story of computing—a chapter written in the vacuum of space, aboard the vessel that first carried humanity to the Moon.
+It is celebrated for its universality and its efficiency in modern silicon.
+But to overlook its counterpart, the NOR gate, is to miss a crucial chapter in the story of computing — a chapter written in the vacuum of space, aboard the vessel that first carried humanity to the Moon.

-I often tell my students that if you understand the NOR gate, you understand the DNA of early digital exploration.
-Let's dissect this unsung hero, understand its mathematical power, and explore why, despite its historical significance, it often plays second fiddle to NAND in today's CMOS designs.
+If you understand the NOR gate, you understand the DNA of early digital exploration.
+Let’s dissect this unsung hero, prove its universal power, build practical circuits from it, and explore why — despite its historical significance — it plays second fiddle to NAND in today’s CMOS designs.

 Defining the NOR Gate: The All-Zero Detector